How do I get motivated to lose weight and exercise?

 Have you ever felt like getting up from the couch and going to the gym is the hardest thing in the world?
 Well, such experiences are usually blamed on the “lack of motivation” …

 But what is motivation, really?
 Does it have to be the driving force and reasoning behind all your actions, or is there something more to that?
-In this article, we’re going to give you our take on motivation and how you can use it to enhance your fitness results.
+In this article, we’re going to give you our take on motivation and how you can use it to enhance your fitness and weight loss results.

 What is Motivation?